shajra/haskell-tags-nix/doc/nix.md

     uninstalling 'nix-haskell-tags'

-Note that we've installed our package using its attribute path ("nix-haskell-tags-exe") within the referenced Nix expression.
+Note that we've installed our package using its attribute path (`nix-haskell-tags-exe`) within the referenced Nix expression.
 But we uninstall it using the package name ("nix-haskell-tags"), which may or may not be the same as the attribute path.
 When a package is installed, Nix keeps no reference to the expression that evaluated to the derivation of the installed package.
 The attribute path is only relevant to this expression.
 In fact, two different expressions could evaluate to the exact same derivation, but use different attribute paths.
 This is why we uninstall packages by their package name.

 Also, if you look at the location for your profile, you'll see that Nix retains the symlink trees of previous generations of your profile.
 In fact you can even rollback to a previous profile with the `--rollback` switch.
-You can delete old generations of your profile with the `=--delete-generations` switch.
+You can delete old generations of your profile with the `--delete-generations` switch.

 See the [documentation for `nix-env`](https://nixos.org/nix/manual/#sec-nix-env) for more details.